maikel233/devious-plugins/not tested/xMiner/Readme.md

 Unable to test this script out.

-It should work but if it doesn't Remove line from xMinerPlugin 186, 188, 189
+It should work but if it doesn't Remove the following lines: 186, 188, 189 from the xMinerPlugin